 What is endovascular coiling?

-Doctors use endovascular coiling, also called endovascular embolization, to block blood flow into an aneurysm.
+Healthcare providers use endovascular coiling, also called endovascular embolization, to block blood flow into an aneurysm.
 An aneurysm is a weakened area in the wall of an artery.
 If an aneurysm ruptures, it can cause life-threatening bleeding and brain damage.
 Preventing blood flow into an aneurysm helps to keep it from rupturing.

-For endovascular coiling, doctors use a catheter, a long, thin tube inserted into a groin artery.
+For endovascular coiling, healthcare providers use a catheter, a long, thin tube inserted into a groin artery.
 The catheter is advanced into the affected brain artery where the coil is deployed.
 X-rays help guide the catheter into the artery.
 The coils are made of soft platinum metal, and are shaped like a spring.
 These coils are very small and thin, ranging in size from about twice the width of a human hair to less than one hair's width.

 Why might I need endovascular coiling?

-Doctors most commonly use coiling to treat a cerebral aneurysm at risk for rupturing.
+Healthcare providers most commonly use coiling to treat a cerebral aneurysm at risk for rupturing.
 In some cases, they may use it to repair a ruptured aneurysm.

 What are the risks of endovascular coiling?